ARM-software/bbr-acs/README.md

 to enable booting multi-core Arm platforms while remaining minimal enough to allow for OEM and ODM innovation, and market differentiation.

-For more information, see the [BBR specification](https://developer.arm.com/documentation/den0044/g/?lang=en).
+For more information, see the [BBR specification](https://developer.arm.com/documentation/den0044/latest).

+## Base Boot Security Requirements
+The Base Boot Security Requirements (BBSR) specification describes the security requirements for a device to comply with industry-standard security interfaces and covers the following areas:

+- UEFI authenticated variables
+- UEFI secure boot
+- UEFI capsule updates
+- TPM 2.0 and measured boot
+However, interface compliance does not provide assurance that the underlying platform is secure.
+When architecting a system, system-level threat modeling should be performed to evaluate threats, risks, and mitigations.

+For more information, see the [BBSR specification](https://developer.arm.com/documentation/den0107/latest/).

-The BBR test suites check for compliance against the SBBR, EBBR and BBSR specifications.
+The BBR ACS test suites check for compliance against the SBBR, EBBR and BBSR specifications.
 These tests are also delivered through two runtime executable environments:
   - UEFI Self Certification Tests (SCT)
   - Firmware Test Suite (FWTS)